What we do

 Different to beer or wine, which are both fermented using certain yeasts, Lacto-fermentation (the process we use) uses bacteria to do the job, Lactic Acid Bacteria to be exact.

 The main strain of these bacteria are the Lactobacillus family and they live in the soil and on the surface of all plants, fruit and vegetables, especially those growing close to the ground.
 They are also present in the gastrointestinal (GI) tracts, mouths and even on the hands of humans.

 Lactobacillus bacteria have the ability to convert the sugars in certain veggies into Lactic acid.
 In the right environment (anerobic or without oxygen) these bacteria act as a natural preservative that prevents the growth of harmful and dangerous bacteria.
 They also preserve or in some cases, actually increase the vitamin, mineral and enzyme levels of the food and potentially one of the most beneficial by-products of this process, is the formation of gut-friendly beneficial bacteria.

 You’ve probably heard of these before.
-They are known as probiotics and they play a huge role in many processes in the body, keeping you healthy and helping to ward off a whole host of nasty negative health issues and disease that we face in these modern times.
+They play a huge role in many processes in the body, keeping you healthy and helping to ward off a whole host of nasty negative health issues and disease that we face in these modern times.
 But that’s for another article.